-The Fund for Gender Equality currently does not have an open call for proposals.
-If you are a civil society organization searching for funding, see other grantmaking resources here.
+Note: The Fund for Gender Equality currently does not have an open call for proposals.
+If you are a civil society organization searching for funding, see other grant-making resources.

 - Be a national women-led civil society organization that can push the women’s rights agenda and hold governments accountable, while also having access to and the ability to respond to the needs of the most marginalized communities.